 Flaking Seasoning

 Field Skillets don’t have any artificial coatings, so if you see something like the above, you might wonder, “what’s coming off the surface of my pan?”
 Just as seasoning builds up on the surface of your skillet, it can also come off.
 This usually happens when you have too many thick layers of seasoning built up, or if you season your skillet with certain types of oil, like flaxseed.
 Seasoning your skillet in the oven can create these thick layers that are prone to flaking, which is why we don’t typically recommend it.
 Sometimes flaking seasoning can just be caused by cooking the wrong thing, like an acidic sauce or a salty broth.
 Even if you’re an experienced cast iron user and have never dealt with flaky seasoning before, it can still happen.
 Luckily, flaky seasoning is a pretty easy fix!
-First, we recommend giving your pan a good scouring with a chain mail scrubber or the edge of a metal spatula.
+First, we recommend giving your cast iron skillet a good scouring with a chain mail scrubber, steel wool or the edge of a metal spatula.
 Pay attention to any areas with loose or flaky seasoning, you want to remove anything that will easily come off the pan.
 After that, clean and dry your pan as usual.
 From there, the real solution is to JUST KEEP COOKING.
 With time and plenty of use, your skillet will develop new seasoning, which will gradually fill in any bare patches, while regularly scouring it with a chain mail scrubber will prevent flaking in the future.
+If you don't want to use chain mail you could also try cleaning your cast iron with salt!

-If you see some raised, splotchy residue on your pan, which often looks like a spiderweb or spotted pattern, this is most likely some oil residue.
+How do you fix a badly seasoned cast iron pan?
+If you see some raised, splotchy residue on your skillet, which often looks like a spiderweb or spotted pattern, this is most likely some oil residue.
 This sticky situation can occur when you season your pan with a little too much oil, or if some oil hasn’t fully polymerized and turned into seasoning yet.
 Unwanted oil residue is an easy thing to tackle: if these spots are sticky, heat your pan over medium heat for a few minutes.
+Before they get sticky, you can also try wiping with a paper towel.
 You won’t see the oil residue disappear, but after turning the heat off and letting your pan cool, the surface should be less sticky.
-Once you’ve minimized the stickiness, continuing to cook in your skillet will solve the problem.
+Once you’ve minimized the stickiness, continuing to cook in your cast iron skillet will solve the problem.
 New seasoning will gradually incorporate these marks, and you’ll see the surface even back out with plenty of use.

 Rust